SDA-SE/cluster-image-scanner/README.md

 # Images
 Images to be used by ArgoWorkflows are published in quay.io (2021-06-28):

+- `cluster-image-scanner-scan-dependency-check`
+- `cluster-image-scanner-scan-runasroot`
-- `quay.io/sdase/clusterscanner-scan-dependency-check`
+- `cluster-image-scanner-scan-distroless`
-- `quay.io/sdase/clusterscanner-scan-runasroot`
+- `cluster-image-scanner-scan-lifetime`
-- `quay.io/sdase/clusterscanner-scan-distroless`
+- `cluster-image-scanner-scan-malware`
-- `quay.io/sdase/clusterscanner-scan-lifetime`
+- `cluster-image-scanner-scan-new-version`
-- `quay.io/sdase/clusterscanner-imagefetcher`
+- `cluster-image-scanner-imagefetcher`
-- `quay.io/sdase/clusterscanner-notifier`
+- `cluster-image-scanner-notifier`
-- `quay.io/sdase/clusterscanner-imagecollector`
+- `cluster-image-scanner-imagecollector`
-- `quay.io/sdase/clusterscanner-image-source-fetcher`
+- `cluster-image-scanner-image-source-fetcher`
-- `quay.io/sdase/clusterscanner-workflow-runner`
+- `cluster-image-scanner-workflow-runner`
 - [quay.io/sdase/defectdojo-client](https://github.com/SDA-SE/defectdojo-client)

-`quay.io/sdase/clusterscanner-base` is the base for all `quay.io/sdase/clusterscanner-*` images.
+`cluster-image-scanner-base` is the base for all `cluster-image-scanner-*` images.

 Images are build with [buildah](https://buildah.io/).
 The env. parameters the image can be started with are documented via --config within the _build.sh_ scripts within the [images](images/).